Georg Zundel: Childhood and youth

 Georg Zundel spent his childhood and youth on his parents' estate, the "Berghof" near Tübingen, and on the family farm in Haisterkirch, Bad Waldsee.
 His appreciation of agriculture stemmed from this experience in times of food shortages.
 At the same time, Zundel was confronted at a young age by an environment marked by political and economic tensions through his parental home.
 His mother Paula Zundel was the daughter of the entrepreneur Robert Bosch.
 His father Georg Friedrich Zundel was married in his first marriage to the women's rights activist Clara Zetkin.
 As a painter of large-scale workers' portraits, he had caused a sensation at the turn of the 20th century.
-Due to the war, Georg Zundel was not able to graduate from high school until 1952, whereupon he began studies in physics at Universität München.
+Due to the war, Georg Zundel was not able to graduate from high school until 1952, whereupon he began studies in physics at LMU Munich.
 Before and during his studies, he traveled through Italy and Greece by motorcycle in 1951 and 1952.
 In 1955, he and a friend conducted a nine-month journey in a converted Unimog from Stuttgart via Afghanistan to India and back.

 Scientific career

-After interrupting his physics studies, which he had begun in Munich in 1955/56, for a study visit to Frankfurt am Main, Zundel received his doctorate from the University of Munich in 1961.
+After interrupting his physics studies, which he had begun at LMU Munich in 1955/56, for a study visit to Goethe University Frankfurt, Zundel received his doctorate from LMU Munich in 1961.
 There he was also habilitated in 1967 and appointed university lecturer in 1972.
-From 1974 to 2006, he was an associate professor of biophysical chemistry at the University of Munich.
-During this time he supervised 39 doctoral students.
+From 1974 to 2006, he was an associate professor of biophysical chemistry at LMU Munich.
+During this time, he supervised 39 doctoral students.

 As a scientist, he contributed to hydrogen bonding research, with the "Zundel cation" H_{5}O_{2}^{+} being one of his most famous discoveries.
 His scientific work includes over 300 publications in international journals on topics of physical chemistry and biophysics.